JenniferShelton/JenniferShelton.github.io/_episodes/02-filesAndBuckets.md

 # use export to define the variable for the shell session and for any programs called during the session
 $ export project_name="LUAD"
 ```
-When you run a command like `ls` or `samtools`, the shell:
-Splits `$PATH` into components to get a list of directories
+When you run a command like `ls` or `samtools`, the shell splits `$PATH` into components to get a list of directories.
-Unix uses `:` as a separator
+Unix uses `:` as a separator.
 The shell looks for the program in each directory in left-to-right.
-The shell runs the first program with that name that it finds
+Then the shell runs the first program with that name that it finds.

 `which` reported that samtools was in `/home/student/miniconda3/envs/siw/bin/`.
 This is the second directory listed in our `$PATH`.